 Mexico is a big country, therefore the weather varies.
-Some zones are indeed always hot, but in some areas it’s even snowing sometimes.
-Central Mexico has a high altitude therefore temperatures vary during the year.
+Some zones are indeed perpetually hot, but in some areas it even snows sometimes.
+Central Mexico has a high altitude and so temperatures vary throughout the year.

-9 – Women are more privileged than in other Latin American countries
+9 – Women in Mexico are more privileged than in other Latin American countries

-Despite plenty of stereotypes that Mexican women have to be housewives and are constantly abused, women are actually quite privileged.
-In Mexico City there are women-only pink buses or special section for women in the subway.
-Maybe for some people it doesn’t seem like a privilege, but let me give an example of Turkey where women in publish transport are constantly being abused and nobody is trying to protect them in any way – Turkish government didn’t even consider creating a special women-only section.
-Also, Mexicans are very caballerosos that means they always open the door for women, pick them up before the date/meeting or always pay for everything.
-Funnily enough according to the research conducted in Mexico City in 2013 it turned out that various women actually prefer to use a general section of the subway instead of women-one, because men would kindly give them a seat while other women wouldn’t.
+Despite the stereotype that Mexican women are constantly abused, women in Mexico are actually quite privileged.
+In Mexico City there are women-only buses and special sections for women on the subway.
+Maybe for some people this doesn’t seem like much of a privilege, but let me give you the example of Turkey where women in public transport are constantly being abused and nobody is trying to protect them in any way.
+The Turkish government hasn’t even considered creating a special women-only section.
+Also, Mexican men are very caballerosos, meaning that they always open the door for women, pick them up before the date/meeting, and usually pay for everything.
+Funnily enough, according to research conducted in Mexico City in 2013, it turns out that many women actually prefer to use the general section of the subway instead of the women-only one because men kindly give them a seat while other women don’t.

-Tourists usually know about only two Mexican destinations: Cancun, or if they’re Americans Baja California.
-However, those places don’t represent the country at all if you visit them as a tourist in so-called ‘zona Hotelera‘.
+Tourists usually only know about two Mexican locations: Cancun and Baja California.
+However, those places don’t represent the whole country at all if you visit them as a tourist in the so-called ‘zona Hotelera‘.
 Both places are very ‘Americanized’ – everyone speaks English and things are expensive.
-However, outside of the big resorts there the place is a slump.
-Mexicans usually go to different beach spots, such as Acapulco, Playa del Carmen, Huatulco or many others.
+However, outside of the big resorts, these places are not very nice.
+Mexicans usually go to different resort towns such as Acapulco, Playa del Carmen, Huatulco, and many others.

 11 – Mexicans don’t celebrate 5 de Mayo.
-Independence Day is 15 of September
+Independence Day is on 15 of September

-Mexico declared independence on September 27th 1821, but the beginning of the independence war was Sept 16th 1810 – the day that’s celebrated now.
-5 de Mayo only commemorates the Battle of Puebla in 1862 when Mexico won against the French army and it’s celebrated mostly in Puebla.
-Foreigners often mention 5 de Mayo to Mexican expats, while they never heard of the September celebration.
+Mexico declared independence on September 27th 1821, but the beginning of the independence war was Sept 16th 1810 – the day that’s celebrated as independence day.
+Cinco de Mayo is not the Mexican independence day, it only commemorates the Battle of Puebla in 1862 when Mexico won against the French army and it’s pretty much only celebrated in Puebla and by Mexican immigrants in the United States.

-One comment under the post reminded me that I often correct people when it comes to Mexican geographical location.
-People usually think since Mexico is a part of Latin America it belongs to South America or Central America.
-Mexico is a part of North America, along with the USA and Canada.
+A comment under the post reminded me that I often correct people when it comes to the geographical location of Mexico.
+People usually think that since Mexico is a part of Latin America it is located in South America or Central America.
+Mexico is actually a part of North America, along with the USA and Canada.

 Read also fun facts about Mexico.

-* I wasn’t just a tourist in Mexico – I’ve lived in Mexico for 2 years (->you can find out what was I doing in About Me) and published a book on Mexican public policies that you can get here.
-My opinions might be subjective, because obviously I haven’t managed to visit or live in every single place in Mexico, so bare in mind that maybe things can be different somewhere in Mexico where I haven’t been to.
-The post is meant to show foreigners that Mexico is worth visiting. *
+* I wasn’t just a tourist in Mexico – I’ve lived in Mexico for 2 years (->you can find out what was I doing in About Me).
+I also published a book on Mexican public policies that you can get here.
+My opinions might be subjective, because obviously I haven’t managed to visit or live in every single place in Mexico, so bear in mind that maybe things are different in parts of Mexico where I haven’t been.
+The post is meant to show people that Mexico is worth visiting. *